Skip to main content

 Cappuccino

-It’s considered a breakfast hot drink, but my mum, for instance, drinks it at any time and you can certainly do the same if it pleases you…
+It’s considered a hot breakfast drink, but my mum, for instance, drinks it at any time, and you can certainly do the same if it pleases you…

 Caffè americano

-Italian coffees after lunch time
+Italian coffees after lunchtime

 Corretto